 Understanding the employment process and development of written and oral presentation skills necessary to conduct an efficient and effective job search.
 Topics include: the hiring process, employer perspectives, the hidden job market, networking, research, job search planning, making employer contacts and interviewing.
 Development of a master application, resume and letter of application.
-Credit may be earned once for BUSAD 25 or GUIDE 25.
+Credit may be earned once for Busad 25 or Guide 25.
 Not repeatable.
 Grading: (P/NP only) MJC equivalent: (GUIDE 112) Transfer: (CSU)

-BUSAD 29/CCTIS 29-Project Management, 3 units Formerly listed as: BUSAD 53/CMPSC 53 Recommended for Success: CCTIS 10 Hours per term: 54 lecture
+BUSAD 29/CCTIS 29-Project Management, 3 units

+Recommended for Success: CCTIS 10 Hours per term: 54 lecture

 This course is designed to familiarize individuals with current and emerging project management technologies using the Internet, project management software and other application software packages as needed for project completion.
-Project management knowledge topics will include project integration, scope, time, cost, quality human resource, communications, risk and procurement management.
-Credit may be earned once for BUSAD 29 or CCTIS 29.
+Project management knowledge topics will include project integration, scope, time, cost, quality, human resource, communications, and risk and procurement management.
+Credit may be earned for only one of the following: CCTIS 29 or BUSAD 29.
 Not repeatable.
 Transfer: (CSU)